 Some mortgage lenders also require larger deposits for buy to let mortgages than for residential, normally at least 15% to 20% of the purchase price.

-Despite a stamp duty tax crackdown and income tax changes, many people continue to see residential property as an attractive medium-term to long-term investment, and more and more lenders have come into this sector offering attractive buy to let mortgages to facilitate this investment.
+Despite a stamp duty tax crackdown and income tax changes, many people continue to see residential property as an attractive medium-term to long-term investment.
+A number of lenders operate in the sector offering attractive buy to let mortgages to facilitate property investment.

 Demand for rental property continues to grow year on year due to a range of factors including a growing student population, increasing immigration levels, relationship changes and rising house prices keeping aspiring first time buyers out of the purchase market for longer.
 Growing numbers of people need decent rented accommodation to live in and private landlords can provide just that.
 But this is not a sector to enter into lightly.
 Landlords must be aware of the pros and cons, how and where to get the best finance, how to run their investment successfully and what their obligations are.